jamie/squarelogic/Readme.md

 This program solves puzzles from [Everyday Genius: Square Logic](http://www.squarelogicgame.com/).

+### Usage

+`bundle exec ruby ocr.rb`

+Application will grab a screenshot, crop it, process the image, and output a solution to the terminal.

+After a 5 second delay, it will repeat.

 ### Caveats

 Does not solve "Straight" or "<,>" clues, Hidden-Cage, or Double Board puzzles.